top of page

 How do I experience an immediate benefit from using BreathNow?

-You may consider starting from taking your heart rate and stress reading with an iPhone camera.
+You may consider starting from taking your heart rate and stress reading with your phone’s camera.
 If your heart rate or stress are elevated, you may try one of the calming breathing exercises or a meditation.
 Measure stress and heart rate again and see how this activity worked for you.

 Does BreathNow replace my medical provider?

-How did you choose heart health risks in BreathNow?
+How did you choose heart health risks in BreathNow (iPhone only)?

 Who is the team behind BreathNow?